 - Students employ technology in the development of strategies for solving problems in the real world.

 Teachers are constantly using innovations in technology and learning to improve discovery and delivery of material and to capitalize on today’s student interest and motivation on developing and using emerging technology in learning.

 Enhanced Learning Through Technology is a fast evolving process tied to ever improving hardware.
 Keeping up with changing trends encourages Hargrave to take advantage of a concept known as Bring Your Own Device (BYOD).
 By moving to a BYOD program, our students and teachers will be able to take advantage of the latest and growing technology innovations in education--as they see fit.
 There are several advantages to a BYOD program:

 - Individuals may use or purchase the computing device that meets their needs and budget without having to purchase an additional device specified by Hargrave.

 - Students may work with their own familiar device.

 - If students have a device that meets the minimum device requirements, then that device is eligible.
-Students may bring only one computing device to school.
+Students may bring two computing devices to school (This does not apply to summer school).
 For further information, click Frequently Asked Questions.

 ASK A QUESTION!

-Contact LTC Walter Sullivan, Hargrave's Academic Dean, to learn more about Hargrave’s high school and Post-Graduate academic programs.
+Contact Dr. Dewitt 'Hunter' Powell, Ph.D., Hargrave's Academic Dean, to learn more about Hargrave’s high school and Post-Graduate academic programs.